 Need to cancel your Geico auto insurance policy?
-Maybe you sold your car or found a lower premium at another company.
+Maybe you sold your car or just want to change after seeing your Geico rate increase?
 Perhaps just want to consolidate all of your policies with one insurer?

 Whatever the reason, before you cancel, make sure you understand Geico’s cancellation rules and follow the steps required to terminate your coverage.
 A gap in coverage for even a day could be very costly.